wcerfgba/jpreston.xyz/woprs-organization-model.md

 KPIs may be qualitative or quantitative but they are inherently metrics, because each KPI has a value which may change over time.
 In this respect KPIs are essentially the same as OKR's key results, except with OKRs the 'true' objective is make explicit, whereas with a KPI there is an implicit assumption that the organization wants to achieve a certain value of that KPI because that is good, or an objective, in and of itself.
 Hence why many organizations prefer OKR thinking to KPI thinking: writing down the objective separately to the metrics reminds us of our 'true' goal and prevents us from over-optimizing the metrics without attention to how the metric and the goal can start to diverge.
 OKRs advance KPIs by incorporating Goodhart's law, as expressed by Marilyn Strathern: "when a measure becomes a target, it ceases to be a good measure".

-Since a OKR-objective _can_ be measurable, and because larger organizations tend to have deeper structures, it is not uncommon for there to be multiple sets of OKRs which connect into a tree, where the key result of one department becomes an objective for a subdepartment, who may then choose their own key results.
+Since a OKR-objective _can_ be measurable, and because larger organizations tend to have deeper structures, it is not uncommon for there to be multiple sets of OKRs which connect into a tree, where the key result of one department becomes an objective for a sub-department, who may then choose their own key results.
 This can be an explicit part of the process for how OKRs are deployed in an organization, but it may also arise more as an artifact of well-aligned 'strategic' and 'tactical' OKRs, rather than as a step-by-step 'cascade' (see Castro 2016).

 With KPIs there is an implicit and unstated assumption that a certain value for each KPI is good, but this can create problems.
 Firstly, if this is unstated, it is not obvious that everyone in the organization has the same idea of what the optimal value, or range of values is.
 Secondly, the optimal value for a KPI may change over time and in response to other KPIs.
 For example, if "manufactured widgets per day" is high then I want "widgets sold per day" to be high so I don't amass a big inventory of widgets, and likewise if sales are high I want manufacturing to keep up with demand.
 Conversely, if sales are low then I need to reduce production, and if production is low then it will put a limit on how much I can sell.
 This latter scenario is particularly interesting because it means a poor KPI in sales does not indicate a problem in the sales department, it may indicate a problem in another area of the organization which affects sales.
 OKR's key results can also suffer from this "unspecified optimum value" problem, but the objective part of the OKR framework seeks to offset this.
 Additionally, key results can be phrased as "value of X should be above/below/equal to Y" to incorporate the optimum value explicitly.